hapax/hapax.github.io/assets/reality.md

 Whatever its flaws, this stereotype has one saving grace: it is democratic; everyone can aspire to wear a labcoat and look through a microscope.

-A second stereotype does not wear a lab coat, and is more likely to be sporting, I don't know, a turtleneck sweater or a tweed jacket and standing in front of a blackboard.
-Instead of a microscope or pipette, their tools are chalk, equations and big ideas.
+The second stereotype does not wear a lab coat, and is more likely to be sporting, I don't know, a turtleneck sweater or a tweed jacket and standing in front of a blackboard.
+Instead of a microscope or pipette, their tools are chalk, equations and ideas.
 If we roll with the pop culture version of this stereotype, they're probably white and male, perhaps confined to a wheelchair, or crazy, or possessing an eccentric shock of white hair.